shailshouryya/Fun-Projects/README.md

 * [MAC Addresses With Formatting Examples](https://www.lifewire.com/introduction-to-mac-addresses-817937) - Lifewire, by Bradley Mitchell; Updated May 30, 2019
 * [What Is Tethering a Cellphone?](https://www.lifewire.com/what-is-tethering-2377921) - Lifewire, by Melanie Pinola; Updated May 16, 2019
 * [Major Events in The History of Computer Networks](https://www.lifewire.com/major-events-computer-networks-817417) - Lifewire, by Bradley Mitchell; Updated April 02, 2019
+* [How to Build and Maintain the Best Home Network](https://www.lifewire.com/how-to-build-and-maintain-the-best-home-network-4097862) - Lifewire, by Bradley Mitchell; Updated May 31, 2019